 If you want to relax probably a visit to Rotorua, to see the mud pools would be a good tip as well.

-When I was there, we were told that we should tour north of Auckland and go to the barrier islands but unfortunately we did not have time. almost 8 years ago
+When I was there, we were told that we should tour north of Auckland and go to the barrier islands but unfortunately we did not have time. about 8 years ago

 In 2 -3 months you can see plenty of NZ!
 I've been to both the North and South islands, and I certainly prefered the south.
 Favourite place: oh so many.
 Akaroa is just out of Christchurch and is really pretty with a lovely relaxed feel.
 That was where we started out 3 week campervan holiday of the South Island.